 This painting by Andy Warhol is a replica of fifteen photographs of an electric chair.
-The painting indicates the artist unnatural fascination with death as well as his rare and unique ways of appreciating nature.
-Andy Warhol had a unique way of making distressing images into something that is pleasing to the eye by adding colors, in this case, orange tint, which reduces the somber mood.
-While the resulting images have some tones of brightness and happiness, still some viewers find them disturbing.
+The painting indicates the artist’s unnatural fascination with death and his rare and unique ways of appreciating nature.
+Andy Warhol had a unique way of making distressing images into something pleasing to the eye by adding colors, in this case, orange tint, which reduces the somber mood.
+While the resulting images have some tones of brightness and happiness, some viewers still find them disturbing.

 Green Car Crash, 1963

-The use of the automobile in the paintings resulted in the viewers to start questioning the originality and neutrality of Andy Warhol.
-Green Car Crash indicates the artist’s use of repetitive to drive home a message.
+The use of the automobile in the paintings resulted in viewers questioning the originality and neutrality of Andy Warhol.
+Green Car Crash indicates the artist’s repetitive use to drive home a message.
 He used bright colors to reduce the goriness portrayed.

 Suicide (Fallen Body), 1962

-In this painting, Andy Warhol incorporates the image of the fallen body of Evelyn McHale to his work to communicate his thoughts on suicide.
-The original image was a photograph taken by student photographer Robert Wiles just moments after Evelyn has fallen to death on a black limousine, from the 88th floor of Empire state building.
-He also used the replications of the image to show how community churned celebrities.
+In this painting, Andy Warhol incorporates the image of the fallen body of Evelyn McHale into his work to communicate his thoughts on suicide.
+The original image was a photograph taken by student photographer Robert Wiles just moments after Evelyn has fallen to death on a black limousine from the 88th floor of the Empire state building.
+He also used the replications of the image to show how the community churned celebrities.